Women have played a vital role in the telecom industry for generations, but remain vastly underrepresented.

 - The WICT Network

 Female leaders across industries do more than contribute to their companies.
-They open the doors for future females and continue to break down gender barriers.
+They open the doors for future women and continue to break down gender barriers.

 Through their extensive experience and continuous leadership, the female leaders in broadband that we’ve highlighted demonstrate the importance of empowering and encouraging women to pursue careers in traditionally male-dominated industries.